KangLin/SerialPortAssistant/README.md

   + [x] WINDOWS
   + [x] linux
   + [x] Android
-  + [x] mac, os
+  + [x] macOS
-    - Mac os, I don't have the corresponding equipment, please compile and test the user with the corresponding equipment.
+    - macOS, I don't have the corresponding equipment, please compile and test the user with the corresponding equipment.
     - Currently compiles successfully. but the loading dynamic library path is not set correctly.